AL1T0/gb005_angel/README.md

 # GB005 Firmware

-This application connects to the broker _api.allthingstalk.io_ ([AllThingsTalk IoT Platform](https://maker.allthingstalk.com/)) using ssl transport.
+This application connects to an MQTT broker using ssl transport.

 It subscribes to the compressor command topic and starts reading temperature/CO<sub>2</sub> sensors and digital outputs every 30 seconds and then publishes the values to specific topics for each measurment.